essif-lab/framework/docs/terms/dictionary.md

 typeid: dictionary
 stage: draft
 hoverText: "Dictionary: an alphabetically sorted list of Terms with various meanings they may have in different contexts."
+glossaryText: "an alphabetically sorted list of %Terms% with various meanings they may have in different contexts."
 ---

 ### Short Description